 People who end relationships feel awful.
-Unless you’re dealing with a narcissist, it hurts to reject or dump someone you cared about.
+Unless you’re dealing with a narcissist, it hurts to reject or dump someone you care about.

 Even with a secure attachment style, you can’t help but feel some degree of guilt and shame for breaking the heart of someone who is good.

 You may not want to stick around to see it because it hurts you.

 Imagine the level of guilt and discomfort felt by someone who is avoidant!

 So, if you’re falling to pieces over your ex leaving in front of him or her, it’s possible that this may push them away further.